 'Good thing we have Bernike with us then,' Myrrine signed, giving the demon in question a broad smile.
-Bernike – Horse - merely lifted an eyebrow, but there was something in the way she straightened up a little and fussed with her pony-tail that told Dylis the praise might have affected her, not matter how much she seemed inclined not to show that.
+Bernike – Horse - merely lifted an eyebrow, but there was something in the way she straightened up a little and fussed with her pony-tail that told Dylis the praise might have affected her, no matter how much she seemed inclined not to show it.

 'Then we all agree?'
 Aculeo signed.
-'Another night of sleep will make little difference, if we don't want to lose them again.
+'Another night of sleep is inadvicable if we don't want to lose their trail.
 I say we move now!'
 Beside him, Panther - Cato - was studying the map on the table as if he were a cat guarding a bird's nest.

 'Agreed,' Myrrine signed, swiftly mimicked by all in the room.

 'It is decided,' Thais signed, rolling up the map.
 'Pack plenty of food and meet up at the end of the road!'

 Dylis pushed off the wall, feeling uncharacteristically lost.
 She'd never had trouble fitting into a new squad, at least not after their first mission together.
 It was a new and unpleasant feeling to be left standing on the sideline as the others paired off and left the room.

 Don't be silly, she thought to herself, shifting her weight from one leg to the other, like a small child waiting on its parents outside a store.
 You've just stopped being enemies, were you expecting them to invite you over to their house for milk and cookies?